mariodavid/jmix-sneferu/README.md

 ## Sneferu

-Sneferu is a testing library to simplify web integration testing for a CUBA application.
+Sneferu is a testing library to simplify web integration testing for a Jmix application.
 It consists of a couple of APIs that allow you to express interactions and verifications with UI screens via a dedicated high-level testing language.

 ### Overview

 Instead of spending too much time and money maintaining a selenium test suite, Sneferu is the way to have very good test coverage and quality assurance at a fraction of the cost.

 Via its easy-to-read language you can create integration tests that are optimized for readability, because this is what matters most for keeping a test suite maintainable & cheap to operate.

 Sneferu enables you to: